DataDog/system-tests/docs/scenarios/parametric.md

 #### dotnet

-Add a file datadog-dotnet-apm-<VERSION>.tar.gz in binaries/. <VERSION> must be a valid version number.
+- Add a file `datadog-dotnet-apm-<VERSION>.tar.gz` in `binaries/`. `<VERSION>` must be a valid version number.
+  - One way to get that file is from an Azure pipeline (either a recent one from master if the changes you want to test were merged recently, or the one from your PR if it's open)

 #### Java

-##### Run Parametric tests with a custom Java Tracer version
+Follow these steps to run Parametric tests with a custom Java Tracer version:

-1. Clone the repo and checkout to the branch you'd like to test Clone the repo:
+1. Clone the repo and checkout to the branch you'd like to test:
 ```bash
 git clone git@github.com:DataDog/dd-trace-java.git
 cd dd-trace-java